1 / 10

 Despite being the entry-level model, the Renault Captur Play isn't particularly basic.
 Sure, it comes with steel wheels (albeit with some natty wheel trims) and cloth seats, but it also features automatic air conditioning, electric windows (in the back, too) and LED lights.
 You won't find a tape player, either - instead, there's a seven-inch touchscreen media system with Bluetooth, DAB radio and Android Auto/Apple CarPlay connectivity.

-Unless you're on a really strict budget, we'd look for an Iconic model.
-This mid-range Captur adds desirable features like rear parking sensors, 17-inch alloy wheels, roof bars and two-tone colour paint.
+Unless you're on a really strict budget, we'd look for a Captur Iconic.
+This mid-range model adds desirable features like rear parking sensors, 17-inch alloy wheels, roof bars and two-tone colour paint.
 The media system gets an upgrade with navigation, too.

 On the inside